gurjeet/gofy/README.md

 # The GoFY Programming Language

-GoFY is a superset of Go programming language.
+GoFY (prounounced go-fee) is a superset of Go programming language.

 # The GoFY Difference